shubhajitbasak/blenderDataGeneration/README.md

 # Blender Data Generation

+This is the official repository for the paper : [C3I-SynFace: A synthetic head pose and facial depth dataset using seed virtual human models.](https://doi.org/10.1016/j.dib.2023.109087)

 * Import FBX from iClone
 * Import Missing Files in Blender
 * Scene Setup in Blender